-Ask a Mazda dealer to perform the following precautions:
+Ask an Authorized Mazda Dealer to perform the following precautions:

 - Have the proper ratio of antifreeze in the radiator. - Inspect the battery and its cables.
-Cold reduces battery capacity. - Use only cold-weather engine oil (page 8-13). - Inspect the ignition system for damage and loose connections. - Use washer fluid made with antifreeze-but don't use engine coolant antifreeze for washer fluid (page 8-22). - Don't use the parking brake if it might freeze.
+Cold reduces battery capacity. - Use only cold-weather engine oil (page 8-15). - Inspect the ignition system for damage and loose connections. - Use washer fluid made with antifreeze-but don't use engine coolant antifreeze for washer fluid (page 8-25). - Don't use the parking brake in freezing weather as the parking brake may freeze.
 Instead, shift to P with an automatic transmission and to 1 or R with a manual transmission.
 Block the rear wheels.

-▼ Snow Tires
+▼Snow Tires